-In the current economic times, currencies are crashing and rising faster than you can say the Dollar.
-They are becoming a very important factor in determining the health of a nation’s economic health even though they can’t be used comprehensively since there are a number of other factors that come in play.
+In the current economic times, currencies are crashing and rising faster than most people ever imagined possible.
+They are becoming a very important factor in determining the state of a nation’s economic health even though they can’t be used comprehensively since there are a number of other factors that come into play.
 Regardless, the rate at which a country’s currency is able to change versus the American dollar which is the universal currency portrays a lot about a country.
 With that said, which are the most valuable currencies in the world right now?
-Some you may have expected but some will come as a complete shocker!
+Some, you may have expected but some others will come as a complete shocker!

 Here are the Most Valuable Currencies In The World

 Despite its high demand all over the world, the U.S Dollar is the tenth most valuable currency in the world and the most traded currency in the trade market.
 The currency has been in use officially by the Americans since 1785 and while about 11 countries use it officially, 43 other countries use the currency unofficially.

 This little country that has been able to enjoy peace and tranquillity that has bolstered success comes in as the ninth most expensive and valuable currency with 1CHF equaling $1.08.
 While the country may be small, one cannot say the same for the currency of the country.

 Just as the name insinuates, this is the legal currency for the Cayman Islands a country that has been notoriously known as a layer for money launderers because of its liberal banking system.
 The currency code for this country is KYD and the currency sign for the same is denoted as $ or CI$.
 It is valued at 1KYD for $1.19 and it is subdivided into 100 cents.
 In 1972, the country’s currency got a boost when in the Jamaican dollar was added in an effort to replace it but this did not happen and the two now co-exist in the same market, the KYD is the eighth most valuable currency in the world currently.

 See Also: Top 10 Largest Economies in Africa